 As both the vehicle and its occupants are slowing down, the organs and body tissues inside each person are, at first, still moving toward the point of impact.
 Just as in the second collision, their inertia continues to move them even as the body surrounding them begins to slow down.
 These internal organs will continue on their original path until they encounter other organs, bones, or the skull.

-Collision 24, Your Trusted Collision Repair Center
+Stop by Brockton, MA’s Trusted Collision Repair Center

 If your car has been involved in an auto accident, we’re here to help.
 Collision 24—a full-service automotive repair center serving Brockton, Randolph, and Stoughton, MA—has an impressive team of collision specialists with the technology and know-how to fix accident damage.

 Contact us today to schedule an appointment!